versionone/VersionOne.Client.VisualStudio/CONTRIBUTING.md

 ### Seed

-The initial idea of a product.
-The code may not always work.
-Very little of the code may be covered by tests.
-Documentation may be sparse.
-All APIs are considered "private" and are expected to change.
-Please expect to work with developers to use and maintain the product.
+A seed has a lot of potential, but expect to put in your own time, expertise, and materials.
+We put this release into the wild in order to get feedback and to attract contributors.
+Use with caution.
+Please expect to work with developers to use and maintain this release.

 ### Sapling